-The Soils Project: groundwork is a series of three webinars presented by Struggles for Sovereignty (Indonesia), TarraWarra Museum of Art, and the Van Abbemuseum (Netherlands), to be held in May and June 2022.
+The Soils Project: groundwork is a series of three webinars presented by Struggles for Sovereignty (Indonesia), TarraWarra Museum of Art, and the Van Abbemuseum (Netherlands), held in May and June 2022.

-Led by Institut Mosintuwu, a grassroots community organization in Poso District, Central Sulawesi, Indonesia, this webinar will look at the domains of land, water, and forest as the basis for Poso’s communal life.
+Led by Institut Mosintuwu, a grassroots community organization in Poso District, Central Sulawesi, Indonesia, this webinar looks at the domains of land, water, and forest as the basis for Poso’s communal life.

 Through a conversation between Lian Gogali (Founder of Institut Mosintuwu) and Kurniawan Bandjolu (Researcher at Institut Mosintuwu), we will hear how various large scale extractive development projects in the region–including the construction of a Hydroelectric Power Plant–and the policies that support them, have affected the daily lives, traditions, rituals and ecologies of the people of Poso.
 In fighting for space for communal life, Institut Mosintuwu and local residents work together to preserve their ecologies, and their co-dependant knowledges and cosmology, which are based on kinship with the non-human.

-This will be followed by responses from researcher Bunga Siagian (member of Badan Kajian Pertanahan, Jatiwangi, Majalengka, Indonesia) and Megan Cope, a Quandamooka (North Stradbroke Island in South East Queensland, Australia) artist, after which we invite the audience to join in the discussion.
+This is followed by responses from researcher Bunga Siagian (member of Badan Kajian Pertanahan, Jatiwangi, Majalengka, Indonesia) and Megan Cope, a Quandamooka (North Stradbroke Island in South East Queensland, Australia) artist, after which we invite the audience to join in the discussion.

 Themes: The effects of the development and extraction of water, land, and forest, on the daily lives and practices of communities in Poso, Central Sulawesi; the subsequent threats to local cultural cosmologies and situated knowledges, co-dependant on their non-human kin; how communities can work together in the face of these threats, and communicate/negotiate with those in power.